Sweetheart (Rainy Davis song): Release

-"Sweetheart" was promoted as the third single from Life in 1472 in the United States.
+"Sweetheart" was promoted as the third single from Life in 1472 and the lead single from #1's.
 So So Def and Columbia Records released it to American urban contemporary radio stations on September 7, 1998, followed by rhythmic contemporary stations eight days later.
 A commercial release in the United States scheduled for September 29 was retracted for unspecified reasons and instead distributed for free with the purchase of #1's.
 Spin reported that DreamWorks and Arista Records were concerned that the song might cannibalize sales of their impending release, Carey's duet with Whitney Houston, "When You Believe".

 Dupri, Carl-So-Lowe, Lil Jon, Mark Picchiotti, and Eddie Arroyo produced remixes that appeared on several releases.
 In the United Kingdom, Columbia issued a promotional 12-inch vinyl of the Picchiotti mixes.
 Sony Music Taiwan released a commercial CD maxi single subtitled "The Story" on October 14, 1998, followed by Sony Music Japan on November 6, 1998.
 CD and CD maxi singles were issued in Belgium on November 2, 1998.
 The Lil Jon remix was later included on an enhanced CD of Carey's 1999 single "Heartbreaker".
+The song appears on some of Carey's subsequent compilation albums such as Greatest Hits (2001) and The Remixes (2003).
 In September 2020, as part of her campaign anticipating The Rarities, a digital extended play of "Sweetheart" was released.
-The song is present on some of Carey's subsequent compilation albums such as Greatest Hits (2001) and The Remixes (2003).